 We very much look forward to meeting you.

-Mark has joined Hazlegrove having previously been Deputy Head (Academic) at the Dragon School in Oxford, one of the most highly regarded prep schools in the country, looking after both boys and girls, boarding and day, up to the age of 13.
+Mark was previously Deputy Head (Academic) at the Dragon School in Oxford, one of the most highly regarded prep schools in the country, looking after both boys and girls, boarding and day, up to the age of 13.
 He was educated at Eton College and read Politics and Modern History at Edinburgh University.
 Before becoming a teacher he worked in the Head Offices of two retail companies for five years.
-For ten years he taught at an 1800 pupil comprehensive school in Cheltenham rising to Assistant Head Teacher, before moving to the Dragon School where he was for the last 12 years.
+For ten years he taught at an 1800 pupil comprehensive school in Cheltenham rising to Assistant Head Teacher, before moving to the Dragon School where he was for 12 years.

 Mark is married to Serena and they have three teenage children.
 He has a keen interest in sport and has coached teams in Rugby and Cricket.
-Mark will be strongly supported by Serena who is looking forward to being fully involved in the life of the school.
+Mark is strongly supported by Serena who is looking forward to being fully involved in the life of the school.